 Morning and Afternoon

-We will start by considering how Millport has developed over time to be the town it is today, answering questions such as who were the first settlers?
+Working through the process of geographical enquiry we will start by asking questions about the local urban settlements.
+Who were the first settlers?
 Why did they settle here?
 Who visits now?
 We will investigate how history has influenced the town we see today.
 Students will be introduced to geographical investigative techniques such as land use surveys, environmental quality assessments, pedestrian counts and questionnaires.
-Additionally we will investigate coastal processes and landforms, evaluate a variety of coastal defences and describe their impact on the island.
 (Social Studies)

 Evening